Various Info>Rip Off page 1 2 3 4 5

 (Thanks to Crayfish for this one, check out his collage)

-Sheep The Royal and Big Van Vader
+Sheep The Royal and Big Van Vader/Hawk

 Sheep The Royal (aka Alexander The Greater in the Western World) is based on Big Van Vader (Wiki).
 Both fat guys with similar beard and hair type/color.
 Both wear alsmost the exact same horned helmet.
 While Van Vader has leaher straps in his face, Sheep wears them on his chest.